geekreflex/geekreflex-blog/content/blog/how-to-capitalize-first-letter-javascript/index.md

 ## Capitalize Function

-To streamline the code, we can create a utitlity function for the capitalize method and utitlize it whereever needed.
+To streamline the code, we can create a utility function for the capitalize method and utilize it whereever needed.

 Here's an example: